jessicadesilva/obsidian-notes/Data Warehouse.md

 Notice that when we do this, external_yellow_tripdata will show up as a table in our ny_taxi schema and it has inferred the data types of the columns automatically:

 ![[Screenshot 2024-02-08 at 3.58.39 PM.png]]

+However, BigQuery doesn't have full information about this table because the table is external to BigQuery (that is it only lives in GCS).

+### Partitioning